network-analytics/pmacct-test-automation/nat-pytest/README.md

 there you can see the output of the container after it run

 This container will run the tests and then will exit.
-Exit status 0 if all passt through well
+- Exit status 0 if all passt through well
-Exit status 1 if there where errors during the tests (it fails a test on purposse at the moment)
+- Exit status 1 if there where errors during the tests (it fails a test on purpose at the moment)

 ## Changelog